 As an artificial construct, one might think that a loss of money would have little impact if other factors remained, but this is not the case.
 As we have explained before, finance is the global operating system, and crashing the operating system has severe consequences in terms of disrupting supply chains – with cascading effect – at both local and global levels.
 Since this is the major risk we face, and the consequences are likely to be severe, we need to take steps to prepare ourselves and our communities.

 The more cohesive and close-knit a community, the better it is likely to be able to withstand external shocks, so all manner of community-building initiatives can be extremely valuable.
-Our new Facing the Future Video Download series describes a wide range of demonstrably effective possibilities in considerable detail, explaining how and why they work.
+In our new Facing the Future Video Download series, Laurence Boomert describes a wide range of demonstrably effective possibilities in considerable detail, explaining how and why they work.
 Such efforts address a liquidity crunch indirectly, through increased resilience.

 The best known, and arguably most effective, example of local currency in action is the Austrian town of Wörgl in the early 1930s.
 In the depths of the depression, with over 30% unemployment, the mayor, Michael Unterguggenberger, did not have the funds to cover projects he wanted to build to put his constituents back to work.
 Rather than use his reserves of 40,000 schillings, he deposited these in the bank and in 1932 issued local stamp scrip backed by his reserves.
 The scrip required a stamp each month, at a cost of 1% of its face value (a feature called demurrage), hence there was an incentive to spend the money rather than to hoard it.
 Although the incentive was small, the psychological effect was disproportionately large, keeping the money in circulation at a substantial rate.
 Although only a small quantity of scrip was issued, it circulated quickly enough to support a great deal of economic activity in a town previously caught in the grip of an economic seizure: